Alpha-1 antitrypsin (AAT) is a laboratory test to measure the amount of AAT in your blood. The test is also done to check for abnormal forms of AAT.

 Why the Test is Performed

-Everyone has two copies of the gene that makes A1AT.
-Most people with a lower-than-normal level of A1AT have one normal gene for A1AT, and one abnormal gene.
-Persons with two abnormal copies of the gene have more severe disease.
+Everyone has two copies of the gene that makes AAT.
+People with two abnormal copies of the gene have more severe disease and lower blood levels.

 Other risks associated with having blood drawn are slight, but may include: